Uncrossed Multiflows and Applications to Disjoint Paths: Congestion Setting: Rounding

 Then, Item 2 implies an there exists an unsplittable (and hence, integral) multiflow $f'$ for the unit weight instance, where the congestion on each edge is strictly less than 3.
 Since the flow is integral, the congestion is at most 2.

 We now briefly explain how to convert this into a polynomial time algorithm.
 Consider a demand $h = (s, t) \in E(H)$.
 The following is an equivalent description of how the pseudo-polynomial time algorithm above behaves.
-It picks a starting support walk and scans clockwise about $s$ counting the total amount of flow it sees, finding the first walk at which 0.5 units of total flow has been routed, then 1.5 units in total, then 2.5 units in total, and so on.
-These are what would be the central walks if we split $h$ up into $d(h)$ separate demands.
-The algorithm iterates over this list, and routes one unit of flow on each walk (if a walk appears multiple times in the list because it's flow is large, we route one unit of flow on it each time it appears).
-However, just by scanning clockwise about $s$ and performing a constant number of simple arithmetic calculations at each walk, we can determine how many times each walk $P$ would appear in this list of central walks, which tells us how much flow to route on $P$. \end{proof}
+It picks a starting support path and scans clockwise about $s$ counting the total amount of flow it sees, finding the first path at which 0.5 units of total flow has been routed, then 1.5 units in total, then 2.5 units in total, and so on.
+These are what would be the central paths were we to split $h$ up into $d(h)$ separate demands.
+The algorithm iterates over this list, and routes one unit of flow on each path (if a walk appears multiple times in the list because its flow is large, we route one unit of flow on it each time it appears).
+However, this can be implemented in polynomial time: just by scanning clockwise about $s$ and performing a constant number of simple arithmetic calculations at each path, we can determine how many times each path $P$ would appear in this list of central paths without explicitly constructing the list, which tells us how much flow to route on $P$. \end{proof}